Stu Vetter Basketball Camps

-Coach Stu Vetter has been coaching for over 35 years.
+Coach Stu Vetter has been coaching for over 40 years.
 Few Coaches have ever been able to bring such a passion for the game to so many.
-In addition to graduating over 100 players who have become Division 1 student/athletes, many of Coach Vetter's players have gone on to coach basketball at the High School and College level.
-Some of Coach Vetter's achievements include:
+In addition to graduating over 100 players who have become Division 1 student/ athletes, eight of Coach Vetter’s players have been 1st round picks in the NBA.
+And more still have continued as coaches at the High School and College level.
+Coach Vetter attends every camp and takes a very hands on approach, offering hours of instruction and encouragement to campers about basketball and life.

 • Architect of Four Nationally Ranked Programs